MalwinaKoz/Project-People-Analytics/docs/Documentation.md

 We can clearly see the ratio between "mentors" and "interested" students in certain skills.

 #### Correlation matrix
 To check correlation within our data we create a correlation matrix.
-FOr cleanles of our documentation we decided to create a triangle type of this specific matrix.
+For cleanles of our documentation we decided to create a triangle type of this specific matrix.
 Thanks to that we can see which skills have the strongest corellation.

 <p align="center">
 <img